filip-komarzyniec/iLifeStream/README.md

-# iLifeStream
+# iLifeStream - Web Server
-iOS streaming App that turns your mobile into a security camera!
+web server for iOS app that lets you turn your mobile phone into security footage camera!